 Find What Suits You

 The Pomodoro Technique is popular and for good reason.
 The technique is working for 25 minutes with 5-minute intervals between.
 In every 4th interval, you take a 15 to 20-minute break.
 The concept can seem a little cumbersome at first as it means keeping track on your day but the results are worth it.
-By working in short spurts, you’re more likely to stay focused.
-It's easier to avoid the distractions when you haven't been staring at a computer screen or your desk for four straight hours.
+By working in short spurts, you’re more likely to stay focused making it easier to power through your administrative tasks.
+It's also easier to avoid the distractions when you haven't been staring at a computer screen or your desk for four straight hours.

 Time Blocking is the most familiar time management technique.
 Plan out a list of the tasks you want to do and then prioritise them.
 You block off time for each task and schedule the higher priority tasks for when you’ll be most productive.
 If time blocking sounds like it’s for you, it’s important to try and remain flexible.
 It can sometimes be hard to manage disruptions.
 You can ease this by scheduling frequent breaks that give you some more wiggle room.